-CORE40 Course and Credit Requirements
+Course and Credit Requirements

 English/ 8 credits

 Language Arts Including a balance of literature, composition and speech.

 Mathematics 6 credits (in grades 9-12)

-2 credits: Algebra I 2 credits: Geometry 2 credits: Algebra II Also, students must take a math or quantitative reasoning course each year in high school.
+2 credits: Algebra I 2 credits: Geometry 2 credits: Algebra II Alio students must take a math or quantitative reasoning course each year in high school.

 Science 6 credits

 2 credits: Biology I 2 credits: Chemistry I or Physics I or Integrated Chemistry-Physics 2 credits: any Core 40 science course

 Social 6 credits

 Studies 2 credits: U.S. History 1 credit: U.S. Government 1 credit: Economics 2 credits: World History/Civilization or Geography/History of the World

 Directed 5 credits

 Electives World Languages Fine Arts Career and Technical Education

 Physical Education 2 credits

 Health and Wellness 1 credit (or 3 credits in FACS sequence)

 Electives 6 credits 1 Credit: Preparing for College and Careers

 42 Total Credits Required

-C•RE40 with Academic Honors

-(minimum 47 credits)
+C•RE4O with Academic Honors (minimum 47 credits)

-For the Core 40 with Academic Honors diploma, students must:
+- For the Core 40 with Academic Honors diploma, students must:

+Complete all requirements for Core 40.

+Earn 2 additional Core 40 math credits.

+Earn 6-8 Core 40 world language credits

+(6 credits in one language or 4 credits each in two languages)

+Earn 2 core 40 fine arts credits

+Earn a grade of a "C" or better in courses that will count toward the diploma.

+Have a grade not a "C" or better

-- · Complete all requirements for Core 40. - Earn 2 additional Core 40 math credits. - Earn 6-8 Core 40 world language credits - (6 credits in one language or 4 credits each in two languages) - Earn 2 Core 40 fine arts credits - · Earn a grade of a "C" or better in courses that will count toward the diploma. - · Have a grade point average of a "B" or better. - Complete one of the following: - o Earn 4 credits in 2 or more AP courses and take corresponding AP exams - Earn 6 verifiable transcripted college credits in dual credit courses from thedual credit list - Earn two of the following: - A minimum of 3 verifiable transcripted college credits from the priority course list, - 2 credits in AP courses and corresponding AP exams, - Earn a composite score of 1250 or higher on the SAT with a minimum of 560 on math and 590 on reading and writing - o Earn ACT composite score of 26 or higher and complete written section
+- Lam a grade of a 'O or better in courses that win count toward the diploma.
+Have a grade point average of a 'B' or better.
+Complete one of the following: Earn 4 credits in 2 or more AP courses and take corresponding AP exams Earn 6 verifiable transcripted college credits in dual credit courses from thedual credit list

+- credit list

+Earn two of the following:

+A minimum of 3 verifiable transcripted college credits from the priority course list, 2 credits in AP courses and corresponding AP exams, Earn a composite score of 1250 or higher on the SAT with a minimum of 560 on math and 590 on reading and writing Earn ACT composite score of 26 or higher and complete written section
-C•RE4O with Technical Honors

-(minimum 47 credits)

-For the Core 40 with Technical Honors diploma, students must:
+C.RE40 with Technical Honors (minimum 47 credits)

-- Complete all requirements for Core 40. - Earn 6 credits in the college and career preparation courses in a state-approved College & Career Pathway and one of the following: - o Pathway designated industry-based certification or credential, or - Pathway dual credits from the lists of priority courses resulting in 6 transcripted college credits - Earn a grade of "C" or better in courses that will count toward the diploma. - Have a grade point average of a "B" or better. - Complete one of the following, - o Any one of the additional options of the Core 40 with Academic Honors - Earn the following scores or higher on WorkKeys; Workplace Documents -Level 6, Applied Math - Level 6, and Graphic Literacy-Level 5. - Earn the following minimum score(s) on Accuplacer: Writing 80, Reading 90, Math 75. - Earn the following minimum score(s) on Compass: Algebra 66, Writing 70, Reading 80
+- For the Core 40 with Technical Honors diploma, students must: Complete all requirements for Core 40.
+Earn 6 credits in the college and career preparation courses in a state-approved College & Career Pathway and one of the following: Pathway designated industry-based certification or credential, or Pathway dual credits from the lists of priority courses resulting in 6 transcripted college results for the lists of priority courses resulting in 6 transcripted

+- Pathway dual credits from the lists of priority courses resulting in 6 transcripted college credits Earn a grade of "C" or better in courses that will count toward the diploma.
+Have a grade point average of a "B" or better.
+Complete one of the following, Any one of the additional options of the Core 40 with Academic Honors Earn the following cores or higher on WorkKeys; Workplace Documents -Level 6, Applied Math Level 6, and Graphic Literacy-Level 5.
+Earn the following minimum score(s) on Accupate.
+Writing 80, Reading 90, Math 75.
+6 Earn the following minimum score(s) on Compass: Algebra 66,Writing 70, Reading 80.